 The entry fee is £290 + VAT.
 Each project can be entered into a maximum of two principal categories.

 Make an online payment via credit or debit card

 I am submitting more than one project, can I pay for them all together?

-Yes, multiple entries can either be paid for individually, or added together onto one online payment (maximum of 3 project entries per payment).
-Please note that the project contact must be the same for all entries.
+Yes.
+Multiple entries can either be paid for individually or added together onto one online payment (maximum of 3 project entries per payment).

-Where is The Structural Awards 2017 ceremony being held?
+When is the Structural Awards 2018 ceremony being held?

-The Structural Awards 2017 Ceremony & Dinner will take place on Friday 17 November at The Brewery, London
+The Structural Awards 2018 Ceremony & Dinner will take place on Friday 16 November at a central London location.

 Where can I find out more about The Institution of Structural Engineers?

 The Structural Awards 2018 are organised and hosted by The Institution of Structural Engineers.
 The Institution is the world’s largest membership body dedicated to the art and science of structural engineering, with 27,000 members working in over 100 nations around the world.

 Members of the Institution are highly-trained professionals.
 Each Chartered Member has passed one of the most demanding examinations of its kind and is required to continually develop his or her skill-set, maintaining a justified reputation as a world-class engineering specialist.